How do I discover accounts to follow on Mastodon and the Fediverse?

 But some people do have multiple accounts?
 Why?

-There are specific situations where having multiple accounts is very useful, see the guide here for more on this topic.
+There are specific situations where having multiple accounts is very useful, see the guide to multiple accounts for more info.

 ↩ Back to the front page